UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 - steering commands
 - velocity commands

-to enable autonomous driving toward the target node.
+to enable autonomous driving toward the target node

 #### QCar2 Node Map for Python

-The following node map shows the node numbers that can be used for QCar2 autonomous route planning in the Python version.
+The following node map shows the node numbers that can be used for QCar2 autonomous route planning in the Python version

 **Pickup location:** Node 24